AKoseki/Projects/README.md

 I also have experience as a Business Analyst, where I identified areas for improvement within the company and gained a commercial perspective on the business.
 On that same company, as a result of my high performance, I was promoted to Software Analyst, where my proactive approach led to significant achievements, such as preventing a bottleneck during Black Friday on an e-commerce website by scaling servers and identifying a critical bug, which I fixed and deployed before the event.

 My previous roles required working in high-throughput environments where optimized code, documentation, quality, and testing were crucial.
-I am well-versed in Kanban, Agile, and CI/CD methodologies.
+I am well-versed in Kanban, Agile, Scrum, and CI/CD methodologies.

 I've got exceptional ability to quickly adapt to new environments, understand company requirements, and efficiently integrate into existing codebases.
 I am confident in my ability to tackle tasks independently, given the codebase and necessary documentation.

+PHP, HTML, Javascript, CSS, MySQL, Ajax, AWS, Oracle Cloud, API, Restful APIs, Linux, Git, Bash, Testing, Docker, OOP, Apache, NGINX, Perl, Python, New Relic, Zabbix

 <hr>
 This page is a hub for my Projects, a bit about me, as well as hosting some files.